 - Criteria to choose one out of the available solutions.

-- For a detailed description of the practical and of the theoretical exam, please refer to the description of the exam for not attending students.
+For details on the theoretical and practical exams, please refer to the assessment methods for not attending students.

 - A theoretical exam (40%).